vinils/ScroogeCoin/README.md

 # ScroogeCoin

-This breanch contais the last copy of GoofyCoin project which is based for.
+This branch contais the last copy of GoofyCoin project which is based for.

 Improving Googy coin - Fixing double spend attack, enabling persons to slpit coins, removing coin class